kakwa/genautoo/README.md

 - restart your computer (don't forget to remove the install media) and VOILA!

-## Okay, but how I create the config file?
+## Okay, but how do I create the config file?

 Just use vim :)

 Humm, that's not helping? okay.
-Creating the config file is simple, it as several sections:
+Creating the config file is simple, here is a simple example:

     [global]
     #some global parameters